 In most advanced applications PDFlib needs access to resources such as font files, ICC color profiles, etc. In order to make PDFlib's resource handling platform-independent and customizable, a configuration file can be supplied for describing the available resources along with the names of their corresponding disk files.
-In addition to a static configuration file, dynamic configuration can be accomplished at runtime by adding resources with PDF\set\option().
+In addition to a static configuration file, dynamic configuration can be accomplished at runtime by adding resources with PDF_set_option().
 For the configuration file PDFlib uses a simple text format called Unix PostScript Resource (UPR).
-We extended the original UPR format for our purposes.
 The UPR file format as used by PDFlib is described below.

-With the enumeratefonts option PDFlib can be instructed to collect all fonts which are accessible on the search path (see "File search and the SearchPath resource category", page 58).
-Using the saveresources option the current list of PDFlib resources can be written to a file:
+With the enumeratefonts option PDFlib can be instructed to collect all fonts which are accessible on the search path (see "Automatically creating a font resource list", page 122).